Divis

 Divis (/ˈdɪvɪs/; from Irish Dubhais 'black ridge') is a hill and area of sprawling moorland north-west of Belfast in County Antrim, Northern Ireland.
 With a height of 1,568 ft (478 m), it is the highest of the Belfast Hills.
 It is joined with the neighbouring Black Mountain, and in the past they may have been seen as one.
 Divis transmitting station is on the summit.

 The mountain extends north to the Antrim Plateau and shares its geology; consisting of a basaltic cover underlain by limestone and lias clay.

-Only recently have the Divis area and its surrounding mountains been handed over to the National Trust; from 1953 to 2005, it was under the control of the Ministry of Defence.
-It was also used as a training area for the British Army.
-It might have been released earlier, but due to the period of unrest known as the Troubles, the British Government and military viewed the area as a useful vantage point, overlooking Belfast.
+In 2004 the Divis area and its surrounding mountains were handed over to the National Trust; having been under the control of the Ministry of Defence since 1953.

+Since then four walking trails have been developed, of varying lengths and taking walkers to differents points of interest: these are the Lough, Summit, Heath and Ridge trails.

+Wildlife

+Among the most common birds to be seen on Divis are: snipe, curlew, meadow pipit, skylark, red grouse, greenfinch, cuckoo, owls and peregrines.
+Less common are buzzards whose appearance is often recorded online to preserve valuable environmental data.
+The site is also home to badgers and hares.

+A View to the Future

+In September 2023, National Lottery Heritage Fund awarded the National Trust £3 million to deliver a new project that will open up new trails and routes on the mountain.
+The overall aim is to create "Belfast's largest urban green space."